OnePlus 12 vs Google Pixel 8

 Frequently Asked Questions

-OnePlus 12 excels if you value excellent value proposition with top-tier specs at a competitive price.
-Google Pixel 8 is better if you prioritize unprecedented 7 years of full os and security updates.
-Pick based on your budget and daily use.
+OnePlus 12 is the better choice if you prioritize excellent value proposition with top-tier specs at a competitive price.
+Google Pixel 8 wins if you value unprecedented 7 years of full os and security updates.
+Both are rated highly (4.6★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure